Education Programs / Community

 Mentorship Assist Zone

 The LA Clippers have partnered with local youth organizations to lend an assist with community based mentorship initiatives.
 The Mentorship Assist Zone program supports local organizations with mentorship recruitment, student incentives, speakers, cultural experiences and group outings.
-While the program supports all youth mentorship, it has a special emphasis on organizations serving youth in underserved communities and young men of color.
+While the program supports all youth mentorship, it has a special emphasis on organizations serving youth in underserved communities and young men and women of color.